HipoFinance/contract/Integration.md

 ### Librarian

 Some of the above contracts are implemented using the library feature of Ton blockchain.
-Librarian is used to help with their deployments.
+Librarian is used to help with their deployments, and paying for their storage.

 ## Deposit and Stake